isomerpages/csc-knowledge/_ethos-issue-26/Keeping It Real: Outcomes Based Contracting for Mental and Social Health.md

 <div class="break">

-<p class="break1">"BOTTOM UP APPROACHES AND PERSONALISED, CONTEXT SENSITIVE SOLUTIONS REQUIRE A STRUCTURE, TO ENSURE THAT THE PERFORMANCE IS REAL, ACCOUNTABLE AND DELIVERS WHAT WE WANT”</p>
+<p class="break1">BOTTOM-UP APPROACHES AND PERSONALISED, CONTEXT SENSITIVE SOLUTIONS REQUIRE A STRUCTURE, TO ENSURE THAT THE PERFORMANCE IS REAL, ACCOUNTABLE AND DELIVERS WHAT WE WANT.</p>

 </div>